Swain County, North Carolina Demographics 2026

 Economy, Income & Housing

 The median household income in Swain County is $55,429.
 This is 21% lower than the state median of $69,904.
-Compared to the national median of $78,538, household income here is 29% lower.
+It is also 29% lower than the national median of $78,538.
 The poverty rate stands at 21.1%.
 This is 60% higher than the state poverty rate of 13.2%.
 With more than one in five residents living below the poverty line, economic hardship is a significant challenge for the community.
 The unemployment rate is 8.3%.
 This is 72% higher than the state rate of 4.8%.
 The median home value is $209,800.
 Housing costs are 19% lower than the state median of $259,400.
 The home-value-to-income ratio is 3.8x.
 73.3% of occupied housing units are owner-occupied.
 This homeownership rate is 10% higher than the state average of 66.4%.

 Race & Ethnicity